-When the misconduct of a firm justifies suspension/ imposition of ban on business dealings with the firm, Lab/Estt should forward the case with full facts, detailed justification and supporting documents and circumstances to DMM for taking up the case with DV&S. Under no circumstances, any Lab/Estt shall suspend/ ban any vendor from business dealings.
+When the misconduct of an entity justifies levy of financial penalties and/or suspension/ banning of business dealings, Lab/Estt should forward the case with full facts, detailed justification and supporting documents and circumstances to DV&S, DRDO HQrs for taking appropriate action in accordance with the "Guidelines of the Ministry of Defence for Penalties in Business Dealing with Entities" issued vide MoD ID No. 31013/1/2016-D(Vig) Vol. II dated 21.11.2016 and dated 30.12.2016, as amended.
+Under no circumstances, any Lab/Estt shall suspend/ ban any vendor from business dealings.